guobao2333/android-builder/README.md

 - Requested module is not an installable Android application module.
 - Requested flavor/build type combination does not exist.
 - `build_options` has invalid shell quoting / JSON syntax, or contains arguments that Gradle does not understand.
+- `signing=true` was selected but signing variables/repository config are incomplete; the workflow falls back to `-Punsigned` for release/AAB/aggregate tasks, but the target project also needs to support that unsigned property.
 - Custom `pre_build_command` fails.
 - Auto pre-build mode runs but does not produce `app/libs/libcore.aar`.
-- Requested NDK version cannot be installed, the host-specific NDK toolchain is missing, or repair still leaves the NDK incomplete.
+- Requested NDK version cannot be installed, no complete cached NDK is found, the host-specific NDK toolchain is missing, or repair still leaves the NDK incomplete.

 ## License